 This is a very infamous case that shone the spotlight on how young women are treated in the music industry by male bosses, to great public contempt.
 Not that people’s impressions were stellar in the first place.
 She received overwhelming sympathy from her peers in pop music, such as tweets, but legal bindings will mean she needs to battle in court for a long time.

 Female entertainers using their platform to address abuse against women is nothing new, but the impact is great nonetheless.
 Rape hangs around like a spectre, much like abuse, haunting bad relationships, sour dates, even careers.
 It’s brandished like an axe in false accusations and heavily scrutinized in genuine cases.
 It’s something that can really destroy a relationship, personal and professional, and make people lose faith in humanity.

-Thanks to pop music, these human rights violations are taking centre stage in people’s timeline of concerns.
+Thanks to these songs, these human rights violations are taking centre stage in people’s timeline of concerns.
 This is the first step needed to advocate change, by invoking strong emotion.
-Perhaps nowhere near as tragic and evocative as the picture of a dead boy on the beach, but strong nonetheless.
+Perhaps not as tragic and evocative as the picture of a dead boy on the beach, but the issue is just as important.